CdnTechs/DotnetCoreWebApiCleanArchitecture/README.md

-This app will help you to built clean architech of dot net core webapi.
+This app will help you to built clean architecture of dot net core webapi.